 Zimmer appropriately brings our attention to the science and the potency of this information, but he also brings us context.
 Your DNA is important but it is never the whole picture of who or what you are.
 It’s surprising that even today, this is still not well understood.

 And Zimmer illustrates how this persistent failure to understand the nuance and complexity of science leads to folly or much worse, as his book so ably outlines with the disturbing history of eugenics in the United States.
 As Zimmer writes “we cannot understand the natural world with a simplistic notion of genetic heredity.”
 There is not a “gene for intelligence” or a “gene for height.”

 It’s much more complicated, and much more interesting than all that.

 But more than these somber warnings Zimmer’s book is also a personal story — a reflection on what he and his wife passed onto their daughters, and the genetics he shares with his brother, his parents and his distant ancestors.
 How many of us have looked at our own children or our parents and wondered about what in us we share with them?

 All this history is fascinating but Zimmer is best at keeping the science current.
 Almost every week we see new breakthroughs in genetic science, and Zimmer’s writing is fresh with insight.
-From the chapter on the promise and peril of gene editing faced by scientists using the CRISPR, to the fascinating science of epigenetics, or studies that use genetics for social science research like educational attainment, which have all been in the news this summer, the book is attuned to what is happening now in genetics.
+He dedicates a chapter on the promise and peril of gene editing faced by scientists using the CRISPR.
+Zimmer includes the fascinating science of epigenetics, and he writes about the studies that use genetics for social science research like educational attainment.
+All of that has been in the news this summer.
+His book is attuned to what is happening now in genetics.

-But “She Has Her Mother’s Laugh” isn’t just about genetics or the importance of understanding the science.
+But “She Has Her Mother’s Laugh” isn’t just about genetics.
+Nor is it just about the importance of understanding the science.
 Zimmer argues that we need to think beyond genes to capture the full scope of heredity.
 Genes are not the only thing that are passed from one generation to another.